MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-substituting-reports.md

 # Substituting Reports

 Contrary to pages and tables, extensibility is not yet supported for report objects in [!INCLUDE[d365_bus_cent_short_md](includes/d365_bus_cent_short_md.md)].
 Therefore, if you want to make any changes to the dataset or the layout of a base application report, you must create a new version of the report and apply the changes on the new object.
-Then you can override the base report with your own customized version by subscribing to the **OnAfterSubstituteReport** event published by **Codeunit 44 – ReportManagement**, which will perform the substitution when raised.
+Then you can override the base report with your own customized version by subscribing to the **OnAfterSubstituteReport** event published by **Codeunit 44 – ReportManagement**.

 ## How to substitute a report for another report